pydata/xarray/README.md

 [Iris][iris] (supported by the UK Met office) is a similar package designed for working with weather data in Python.
-Iris provided much of the inspiration for xray (xray's `DatasetArray` is largely based on the Iris `Cube`), but it has several limitations that led us to build xray instead of extending
+Iris provided much of the inspiration for xray (xray's `DataArray` is largely based on the Iris `Cube`), but it has several limitations that led us to build xray instead of extending Iris:
-Iris:

-  1. Iris has essentially one first-class object (the `Cube`) on which it attempts to build all functionality (`Coord` supports a much more limited set of functionality). xray has its equivalent of the Cube (the `DatasetArray` object), but under the hood it is only thin wrapper on the more primitive building blocks of Dataset and XArray objects.
+  1. Iris has essentially one first-class object (the `Cube`) on which it attempts to build all functionality (`Coord` supports a much more limited set of functionality). xray has its equivalent of the Cube (the `DataArray` object), but under the hood it is only thin wrapper on the more primitive building blocks of Dataset and XArray objects.
   2. Iris has a strict interpretation of [CF conventions][cf], which, although a principled choice, we have found to be impractical for